 Martinique and religion

-Cathedrale of MartiniqueThe Martinique are devout followers of religious practice.
-Nearly 90% of Martinican are practicing Christians.
-A large majority would be Catholic.
-The mainstream Protestant Adventists, Evangelical Methodists, Baptists and Pentecostals.
-Jehovah's Witnesses would also be very active.
+Martinicans are devout in their religious practice.
+Nearly 90% are practicing Christians, the large majority being Catholic.
+Main Protestant groups include Adventists, Evangelicals, Methodists, Baptists, and Pentecostals.
+Jehovah’s Witnesses are also very active.